 Adrafinil is effective as a means of reducing the feelings of sleepiness.
 To date no studies have been conducted on adrafinil specifically to evaluate this effect.
 However, anecdotal reports suggest roughly 12+ hours of effects on reducing the feeling of sleepiness.

-Many users also report feelings of heightened mental clarity.
+2Adrafinil may increase mental acuity.
+Many users report feelings of heightened mental clarity.
 Everything from increased memory, increased reaction time, and amplified ability to focus are commonly reported.

 In a study using dogs adrafinil was shown to significantly increase their ability to learn a new task (3).
 Most interestingly, the dogs who were given adrafinil were older than the control dogs.
 The older dogs using adrafinil outperformed their younger counterparts.